0%

 const genAI = new GoogleGenerativeAI(process.env.GEMINI_API_KEY);

-const model = genAI.getGenerativeModel({ model: "gemini-pro" }); // Consider "gemini-1.5-pro" for larger context
+const model = genAI.getGenerativeModel({ model: "gemini-pro" }); // Consider "gemini-1.5-pro" for larger context, but check your billing.

 // --- Authentication Routes (Simplified Example) ---